appartig/appartig-appartig-page-select/README.md

-# AppArtig Page Select
+# AppArtig Page Select Wordpress-Plugin

-A Wordpress Plugin for showing up a specified list of pages in a wordpress theme.
+A Wordpress Plugin for defining a set of pages (e.g. quicklinks on the front page)